IPRS Health is an award winning private rehabilitation company, which has been providing quality clinical services for over 26 years.

 How can I give feedback to IPRS Health?

 Customer feedback is very important to us at IPRS Health and is a valuable tool to help us know how we are doing as a service provider.
 We take feedback seriously and review every piece we receive.
-We are non-complacent in the services we provide to our customers / patients and are always reviewing ways to improve on what we do.
-We therefore welcome all feedback, positive and negative alike, in order to help us provide the best service possible.
+We are non-complacent in the services we provide to our customers/patients and are always reviewing ways to improve on what we do.
+We, therefore, welcome all feedback, positive and negative alike, in order to help us provide the best service possible.
+To provide us with feedback, click here.

 If you have a general enquiry please call 0800 072 1227, or alternatively, you can email us at email@example.com.
 Our offices are open from Monday to Friday, from 9.00 am to 5.00 pm.